schorschie/schorschie.github.io/index.md

 * Developed the ETL process for customer time series batches from the vehicle's CAN traces to Bosch's database while serving as a Data Engineer.
-The database is currently 200 GB in size and growing.
+The database is currently 1 TB in size and growing.
 * Developed a measurement analyzing tool and, most importantly, embedded it in a well-documented continuous integration environment so that every Bosch employee can contribute following the Bosch [Inner